rjrosati/some-lisa-tools-julia/README.md

 julia> include("pt.jl")
 julia> demo()
 ```
+This will create the file `corner_pt.png` with a corner plot of the samples.

 Some caveats which could affect how you want to use the code, but are fixable:
   -  the number of threads and the number of chains are currently assumed to be identical